Aboriginal Art Certificate

 Credits: 3

-This is an introductory painting course that familiarizes students with a variety of techniques, concepts and processes in painting.
-The focus will be on using acrylic paint to develop an understanding of color and composition.
+This is an introductory painting course that familiarizes students with a variety of techniques, concepts, and processes in painting.
+The focus will be on using acrylic paint to develop an understanding of colour and composition.
 This will be done through a series of projects that feature a variety of genres, compositional concepts and visual strategies.
-Prerequisites: none

 • VISUAL ARTS III - PRINTMAKING AND MIXED MEDIA